Premium rate phone services

 Complaining about a premium rate number service

-If you have a problem with a premium rate telephone service, you can call the premium rate services regulator Phone-paid Services Authority on 0300 30 300 20 (9.30am to 5pm Monday to Friday).
+If you have a problem with a premium rate telephone service, check out the premium rate services regulator Phone-paid Services Authority or call them on 0300 30 300 20 (9.30am to 5pm Monday to Friday).